gestaltjs/learn/README.md

 - When would you use promises and when async/await?
 - If runtimes execute code in a single thread, how is asynchrony achieved?
 - Is Javascript more suitable for CPU or IO bound software?
+- What's the difference between a Javascript runtime and a engine?

 #### Exercises

 - Create a website that through Javascript, it fetches the latest tweets from the [@gestaltjs](https://twitter.com/gestaltjs) account and presents them in the page through [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction) manipulation.
+- Use [Javascript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) to split up the above script into smaller reusable modules.

 ### 2. Tooling